 Smoking is bad for you.
 You already know this, even if you haven’t quit yet.
 Here’s another reason to consider giving up the habit: dementia.
 Your risk for Alzheimer’s disease, the most well-known form of dementia, increases the more you smoke.
 Even if you cut back only a little bit, you could save your brain a lot of irreversible damage.

 Next: Being overweight is dangerous, but it turns out this might hurt you even more.

 17. Maintain your ideal (healthy) body weight

-It’s no secret that long-term obesity increases risk for multiple diseases over your lifetime.
-However, a study published in The Lancet that spanned over multiple decades found that being underweight can also cause you harm.
+It’s no secret that long-term obesity increases the risk for multiple diseases over your lifetime.
+However, a study published in The Lancet that spanned multiple decades found that being underweight can also cause you harm.
 Compared to people maintaining a healthy weight, underweight individuals had a 34% higher risk of dementia.
 Being overweight doesn’t necessarily increase your dementia risk, but chronic conditions like heart disease — often associated with excess fat tissue — do.

 Next: You could be deficient in one specific dementia-preventing vitamin.